-For Smoke Exposure, the three definitions of tobacco used are as follows:
+For Smoke Exposure, the four definitions used are as follows21:

 Smoking any tobacco product: Smoking any form of tobacco, including cigarettes, cigars, pipes, bidis, kreteks, etc.

 Current Smoking: Smoking at the time of the survey, including daily and non-daily smoking.